jappeace/jappeaceApplication/content/zurich-hack-2022-denotational-design-and-agda.md

 like this is important.
 I'd love to chat :).

+Finally I especially want to thank to both
-Special thanks to both Nathan and Sandy for giving useful feedback on my humble writings.
+Nathan and Sandy for giving useful feedback on my humble writings.
-And of course thanks to all other volunteers who participated, I had a great time.
+I also wish thank all other volunteers who participated, I had a great time.

 [^name]: As the name implies.
 This place is 30 minutes or so driving from Zurich.